27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} u = \mathbf{i}\cdot\mathbf{v}, & {} & v = \mathbf{j}\cdot\mathbf{v}. \end{align} \]

-Since the $\mathbf{i}_k$, $\mathbf{j}_l$ are each pairwise linearly independent, one can note down
+Since the $\mathbf{i}_k$, $\mathbf{j}_l$ are each pairwise linearly independent, one can write

 \[ \begin{align} \mathbf{v} = u_k'\mathbf{i}_k + u_l'\mathbf{i}_l = v_k'\mathbf{j}_k + v_l'\mathbf{j}_l. \end{align} \]

 Since the choice of $k$, $l$ is not unique and one could also use all three unit vectors, one can introduce another linear condition.
-You use this freedom to change the spelling
+One uses this freedom to require the notation

 \[ \begin{align} \mathbf{v} &= \frac{2}{3}\left(u_1\mathbf{i}_1 + u_2\mathbf{i}_2 + u_3\mathbf{i}_3\right) = \frac{2}{3}\left(v_1\mathbf{j}_1 + v_2\mathbf{j}_2 + v_3\mathbf{j}_3\right) \end{align} \]